just-buildsystem/justbuild/share/man/just-repository-config.5.md

    path to the file root.

  - *`"git tree"`* refers to a file root that is available as part of a Git repository.
-The list has to be of length 3 with the remaining two elements being:
+The list has to be of length 2 or 3 with the remaining two elements being:

    1. The *`git tree hash`*, which is sufficient to describe the content of an entire tree including its sub-trees and blobs.
 The tree hash has to be specified in hex encoding.
-   2. The path to a Git repository on the file system with the promise that it contains the aforementioned *`git tree hash`*.
+   2. The path to a Git repository on the file system with the promise that it contains the aforementioned *`git tree hash`*; if this entry is missing, the root is considered absent and any target requiring this root has to come from a specified serve end point.

 Repository description
 ----------------------